GeniusesOfSymfony/WebSocketBundle/docs/SessionSetup.md

             decorator: 'gos_web_socket.client.driver.doctrine_cache' # The decorator to apply to the driver
 ```

+**Note:** It is recommended to use a dedicated cache store for the client storage since the client storage can clear all entries in the backend storage

 ### Using `symfony/cache` as a client storage driver

 A decorator is provided which allows for cache drivers from [Symfony's Cache Component](https://symfony.com/doc/current/components/cache.html) to be used as the client storage driver.